Radcliffe Research Partnerships

 Yes—students can apply up to three projects at a time.
 You must submit an application for each project that you’re interested in.

 Unfortunately, no. If more than one fellow wishes to hire you, you will have to choose one to work with.

 Yes—we do require a reference as part of our application.
 You must include your reference’s contact information.
 Incoming first-year students may list a non-Harvard faculty or staff reference.
 The person you list as a reference does not have to write a letter of recommendation, and may or may not be contacted by the Radcliffe fellow as part of the selection process.

 Yes—after the deadline, we accept applications on a rolling basis until the fellows decide to close their projects.
 We do still advise you to apply as soon as possible.

-We update Harvard University’s Student Employment Office (SEO) with open projects on a regular basis.
-Please email us if you have any trouble finding RRP positions on SEO.
+Visit this page for a list of open opportunities.
+We also update Harvard University’s Student Employment Office (SEO) with open projects on a regular basis.
+Please email us if you have any trouble finding positions on SEO.

 Students who have participated say that communication with their fellow is key.
 A research partnership is not a course—it’s a working arrangement that calls for you to be proactive and reliable.
 If you can’t be at a meeting, it is your responsibility to communicate that to your fellow.
 If you want more work, let the fellow know.
 Most fellows are willing to arrange the partnership so that your experience can be rewarding and worthwhile.

 If you have any questions, please email us at email@example.com.